amirhakimnejad/Object-Oriented-Crossword-Puzzle-Generator-With-A-Backtracking-Approach/README.md

 ## Some things that maybe useful to add
 - Maybe limit looping to a certain number of iterations? :white_check_mark:
 - Maybe add a way to stop the algorithm if it's taking too long? :white_check_mark:
-- Adding more test cases
+- Adding more test cases :white_check_mark:
-- Maybe easily support non-square grids?
+- Maybe easily support non-square grids? :x:
 - Looping for a certain time, find possible puzzles for a pattern and then rate them and pick the best ones :white_check_mark:
 - Sort picked ones by the most intersections :white_check_mark: